 Be sure to correct this BEFORE you submit your revalidation paperwork.

-Pamela Fritz has assisted 100's of practices with enrollment, revalidation, billing, coding and compliance.
+Pamela Fritz has assisted hundreds of practices with enrollment, revalidation, billing, coding, and compliance.
+Contact Pam at 860-669-9057 or by email at email@example.com.

 Important Medicare Update for Ophthalmologists, Optometrists and Opticians